ubirch/ubirch-client-go/README.md

    - send hashes to the `/<UUID>/hash`-endpoint with `Content-Type: application/octet-stream`-header.

    Also, set the `X-Auth-Token`-header with your ubirch backend auth token.

+   Since the data hash for every UPP must be unique, ensure that the body of each request has a unique content.
+You can do that, for example, by adding an ID and a timestamp to the JSON data package.

+   **Floating-point numbers and integers greater than 2^53 are invalid values for the JSON data package!**
+   If you need to sign floating-point numbers or numbers greater than 9,007,199,254,740,992, you can pass them as string.

    Here is an example of how a request to the client would look like using `CURL`:
    ```
    curl -H "X-Auth-Token: <YOUR_AUTH_TOKEN>" -H "Content-Type: application/json" -d '{"id": "605b91b4-49be-4f17-93e7-f1b14384968f", "ts": 1585838578, "data": "1234567890"}' localhost:8080/<YOUR_UUID> -i -s
    ```
    > Insert `<YOUR_AUTH_TOKEN>` and `<YOUR_UUID>` and a request body with your own unique content to ensure a unique hash!

-   If your request was submitted, you'll get a `HTTP/1.1 200 OK` response.

-   Since the data hash for every UPP must be unique, ensure that the body of each request has a unique content.
-You can do that, for example, by adding an ID and a timestamp to the JSON data package. **Floating-point numbers and integers greater than 2^53 are invalid values for the JSON data package!** If you need to sign floating-point numbers or numbers greater than 9,007,199,254,740,992, you can pass them as string.

    When the client receives the request, the output should look like this:
    ```